hikogui/hikogui/docs/code_style.md

 The managed object should hold a `std::weak_ptr` to the base class of the delegate.
 This allows the delegate to be deallocated with the managed object functioning.

-When calling function into the delegate the first argument `self` should be a reference to the managed object.
+When calling function into the delegate the first argument `sender` should be a reference to the managed object.

 Delegates should at least have the following two function to handle the lifetime of the managed object:

- - virtual void init(managed_object &self)
+ - virtual void init(managed\_object &sender)
- - virtual void deinit(managed_object &self)
+ - virtual void deinit(managed\_object &sender)

 The two functions mirror the two phase construction and are often called from `init()` and `deinit()` of the managed object.
 However they may be called from the constructor and destructor of the object as well.